FabianMaas/TRNG/docs/models/README.md

 ### RasberryPi
 This section provides instructions on how to connect the components that come with the Raspberry Pi.
 A bracket is used to stabilize the Raspberry Pi and prevent unnecessary movement or wobbling.

-Additionally, a wiring diagram is provided to ensure the proper connection of individual parts.
+Additionally, a circuit board is provided to ensure the proper connection of individual parts.

 #### RasberryPi holder